-Where there has been an application for an ARC, but the commissioner is not prepared to issue an ARC (usually to preserve her ability to challenge the merger in the following three years) and the applicants supplied the commissioner with information that is substantially similar to what would be contained in a formal notification, the commissioner may waive the obligation to file a formal notification.
+Where there has been an application for an ARC, but the commissioner is not prepared to issue an ARC (usually to preserve her ability to challenge the merger in the following year) and the applicants supplied the commissioner with information that is substantially similar to what would be contained in a formal notification, the commissioner may waive the obligation to file a formal notification.

 There are a number of statutory exemptions to pre-merger notification (although, as noted above, the substantive merger provisions may still apply).
 The statutory exemptions can be summarised as follows:

 - a transaction all the parties to which are affiliates of each other;

 - joint ventures governed by a written agreement that imposes on one or more of the parties an obligation to contribute assets; governs a continuing relationship among the parties; restricts the range of activities of the joint venture, and contains provisions that would allow for its orderly termination; provided that there is no change in control over any party to the joint venture that results from the joint venture;

 - a transaction exempted by the minister of finance;

 - the acquisition of real property or goods in the ordinary course of business if the person who proposes to acquire the assets would not, as a result of the acquisition, hold all or substantially all of the assets of a business or of an operating segment of a business;